HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 The Green Deception: When Business Listings Lie About Being Eco-Friendly

-According to the United Nations Climate Change initiative, deceptive environmental claims have become a significant issue, with businesses applying misleading labels such as “green” or “eco-friendly” without substantive evidence to back these assertions.
-This misleading practice not only deceives consumers but also creates unfair competition for genuinely sustainable businesses.
+According to the United Nations Climate Change initiative, deceptive environmental claims have become a real problem, with businesses slapping labels like “green” or “eco-friendly” on their listings without evidence to back them up.
+This deceives consumers and puts genuinely sustainable businesses at an unfair disadvantage.

 Did you know?
 A 2024 analysis found that over 60% of environmental claims made in business directories lack proper verification or substantiation, leaving consumers vulnerable to green deception.

-Let’s examine the case of “EcoClean Cleaning Services,” a company that appeared in multiple business directories with claims of using “100% biodegradable, non-toxic cleaning solutions” and being “carbon-neutral certified.”
-After receiving consumer complaints, the Federal Trade Commission (FTC) investigated and found several misleading practices:
+Take the case of “EcoClean Cleaning Services,” a company that showed up in several business directories claiming to use “100% biodegradable, non-toxic cleaning solutions” and to be “carbon-neutral certified.”
+After consumer complaints, the Federal Trade Commission (FTC) investigated and found several misleading practices:

 • Their “biodegradable” products contained persistent chemicals that don’t break down in natural environments